 The Federal Work-Study Program is considered self-help and provides jobs for students who wish to earn a portion of their college expenses, while gaining practical work experience.
 At Pratt Community College, a student will normally be employed for one academic year (August through May) and summer employment (June and July) may also be available.
 The Work-Study positions may be located on or off campus, and the pay rate is at least the current Federal Minimum Wage.
 The scheduled hours may vary according to the job position.
 The student and their supervisor are expected to cooperate in ensuring that the student does not work more than the contracted hours.
-Failure to stay within the contracted hours may bring about a department without assistance of a Work-Study student.
+Failure to stay within the contracted hours may cause a department to be without the assistance of a Work-Study student.